mishga98/Memories/README.md

 # Memories

+This app was produced in order to demonstrate my common pyhton sckills for Interesnee.ru

-Creating the notes with geotagging with Facebook auth
+The point of this app is to create notes with geotagging using Facebook authorization